openid/eKYC-IDA/openid-ida-verified-claims.md

 ### Minimum conformant

 Based on the definition above and that there are a significant number of optional sub-elements it is informative to show a minimum conformant `verified_claims` payload.
 There can be optionally much more detail included in an openid-ida-verified-claims conformant `verified_claims` element when further detail needs to be transferred.
+The example is not normative.

 <{{examples/response/ida_minimum.json}}

 ### evidence Element {#evidence_element}

-The `evidence` element is structured with the following elements:
+Members of the `evidence` array are structured with the following elements:

-`attachments`: OPTIONAL.
-Array of JSON objects representing attachments like photocopies of documents or certificates.
-Structure of members of the `attachments` array is described in [@!Attachments].

 `type`: REQUIRED.
 The value defines the type of the evidence.